UCR-Robotics/DisplayRT/README.md

 You should develop your display class by inheriting **DisplayRT** and implement the virtual methods *Setup()* and *Update()*.
 A quick start would be calling *defaultSetupDisplay()* and *defaultUpdateDisplay()* in your *Setup()* and *Update()* implementations respectively.

+The plotting options are consistent with QCustomPlot and summarized in [usage.md](./doc/usage.md).
 See examples in /example folder for more usage cases.
 [ROS1](example/displayrt_example_ros1/README.md), [ROS2](example/displayrt_example_ros2/README.md), [LCM](example/displayrt_example_lcm/README.md) examples are compiled separately as individual projects.